-WHAT CAN YOU DO,

-to help the families and communities you serve:
+What can you do to help the families

+and communities you serve?

 Actions for Living in a Healthy Home

-As a service provider you may already be aware that many families live in a blended and extended home situation where multiple families are joined in one residence causing space to be cramped and trip and fall injuries to be higher risk.
-Some have extended and older family members living with them where there are one or more elderly persons in a home with children who both are high risk for injuries to occur in the home.
+Stakeholders and service providers should be aware that many families live in blended and extended home situations where multiple families are joined in one residence, causing space to be cramped and trip and fall injuries to be a higher risk.
 Encourage and facilitate families to be aware of home hazards and to take action for those family members at highest risk of injuries in all rooms of the home.

-Some actions that families can take on their own include:
+Some actions that families can take to increase the safety of their home include:

-Help Prevent Trips, Slips and Falls:
+Help Prevent Trips, Slips and Falls

 Keep floors clear of anything that could cause someone to trip.
 This includes: clothing and shoes, papers and newspapers, and clutter.

-Use night lights in bedrooms, hallways and bathrooms to increase visibility.
+Use night lights in bedrooms, hallways, stairs, landings, and bathrooms to increase visibility.

 Don’t use chairs or tables as ladders.

 Use safety gates to prevent falls down stairs.
 Repair any stairs that are cracked or worn.
 Install secure handrails on steps and ramps.

+Use anti-slip mats around and in tubs and showers.

 Supervise children and keep their play area away from windows and stairways.

-Screens alone cannot prevent children from falling.
+Be aware that screens alone cannot prevent children from falling.
 Use window guards and window stops.
 Window guards prevent children from falling out of windows.
 Adults and older children should know how to open these easily in case of fire.
 Window stops prevent the window from opening more than 4 inches.

 If possible, open windows from the top to get fresh air, not the bottom.